 Apply during the semester in which you will graduate by completing the online URSD APPLICATION FORM.
 You will be asked to provide the following verifications:

-- Two semesters of research – Indicate the semesters and years of UROP or upload an electronic copy of the verification form signed by your faculty mentor.
+- Two semesters of research – Indicate the semesters and years of UROP or SPUR, or upload an electronic copy of the verification form signed by your faculty mentor.